-Hypnosis permits the co-therapist to enter the Alpha or Theta brain wave state.
-The Alpha state is a mental state of deep relaxation & meditation, which is why many co-therapists say they feel like they are in a meditative state during Hypnosis.
+Hypnosis permits an individual to enter the Alpha or Theta brain wave state.
+The Alpha state is a mental state of deep relaxation & meditation, which is why many individuals say they feel like they are in a meditative state during Hypnosis.
 The Theta state is a state of “very deep relaxation” which occurs during REM sleep.
 When we go to bed at night, the Theta state is the first phase we are in when we start to dream.
 For people who meditate, reaching the Theta state is ideal to achieve perfect calmness.
 This usually takes a couple hours to accomplish, but during a hypnotherapy session, this could be accomplished in minutes!!

-Anyone who desires a change in their life can be “hypnotized” and achieve great results with Hypnotherapy!!
+Anyone who desires a change in their life can be “hypnotized” and achieve great results with Hypnotherapy.